pratyushaj/exhaustivity/README.md

 * Michelle is a young professional.
 She is meeting a good friend this evening, who believes strongly that a necklace is the perfect Mother's Day gift.
 When they meet, they greet each other, and the friend asks about her mom's Mother's Day gift.

-15. "I got a red lipstick at Sephora yesterday"
+15. "I got a lipstick at Sephora yesterday"
 * Michelle is a young professional.
 She is meeting a good friend this evening, whom she hasn't seen in a while.
 When they meet, they greet each other, and the friend asks what beauty products she's bought recently.

 * Michelle is a young professional.
 She is meeting a good friend this evening, who is a strong advocate for red lipstick.
 When they meet, they greet each other, and the friend asks about her makeup stash.